 Not expected but certainly appreciated

-When the reserved seat designs on the mrt were introduced in December 2013, it was an initiative by the LTA to help encourage train commuters to offer their seats to those who may need it more, such as pregnant women or the elderly, and hopefully “to improve commuting experience”.
+When the reserved seat designs on the MRT were introduced in December 2013, it was an initiative by the LTA to help encourage train commuters to offer their seats to those who may need it more, such as pregnant women or the elderly, and hopefully “to improve the commuting experience”.